spatie/laravel-authorize/README.md

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+## Do not use in Laravel 5.2.28 and up

+Laravel 5.2.28 or higher  have the middleware this package provides out of the box.
+There's no need do install this package in those versions of Laravel.

 ## Install

 You can install the package via composer: